hakdogan/IntroduceToEclicpseVert.x/sender/README.md

-# Clustered Sender
+# Clustered Sender Module

-This example shows the use of `broadcasting messaging` in the `clustered environment`.
+This example in this module shows the use of `broadcasting messaging` in the `clustered environment`.
 The messages you send with the `HTTP Post` requests over `the http://localhost:8080/sendForAll/:message` are forwarded to the all registered receiver.

 ```java
     /**